Verreaux's eagle-owl: Food and feeding

 Verreaux's eagle-owl is considered an avian apex predator, meaning it is at or near the top of the food chain and healthy adults normally have no natural predators.
-In many known aspects of its hunting behaviour, it is typical of the members of the genus Bubo.
+In many known aspects of its hunting behavior, it is typical of the members of the genus Bubo.
 This species hunts predominantly in early evening; however, they have been observed to swoop on prey during daylight.
 They usually fly to a different perch from their daytime roost to use as their habitual hunting perch.
 Verreaux's eagle-owls mainly hunt by gliding down on their prey from a perch.
 However, hunting on the wing has been reported, even of flying insects.
 On occasion, they hunt by flying low over a bush to catch prey by surprise or dash on the wing into dense foliage or through forests to catch a galago or other arboreal prey item.
 They will also sometimes run after prey on the ground, flapping their wings rapidly as they walk, or wade into shallow waters to pin down fish.
-The wing size of eagle-owls in general limits their flying speed and abilities in the open and so they require perches to execute most of their hunting behaviour.
+The wing size of eagle-owls in general limits their flying speed and abilities in the open and so they require perches to execute most of their hunting behavior.

 Even among the Bubo owls, most species of which are known to be highly opportunistic predators with indiscriminating diets, the Verreaux's eagle-owl is a particularly opportunistic predator.
 While earlier studies characterized great horned owl, one of the most well-studied members of the genus Bubo, as hunting whatever random species they first come across, more modern dietary studies have contrarily shown their prey selection is not completely random and that regionally they selected cottontails and hares as prey instead of other foods regardless of prey population trends and became regional specialists on such prey, to such an extent that it predictably causes owl population declines at times when leporid numbers decline.
 Furthermore, species-wide, great horned owls may select mammals as prey nearly 88% of the time.
 In contrast, studies have indicated that for the Verreaux's eagle-owl only around 56% of its diet is mammals and no single prey type predictably dominates their prey selection by biomass in multiple regions.
 To date, more than 100 prey species have been counted for this eagle-owl and, with only about half a dozen comprehensive dietary studies known to have been conducted, this probably only represents a small portion of the total prey selected.
 Estimated prey size for the species has ranged from insects weighing less than 5 g to ungulates weighing at least 10 kg.
 This is the second broadest size range positively attributed to a single owl species for prey items after the Eurasian eagle-owl and the largest exceptional upper prey-size also after the Eurasian species.